 There are four Vanguard LifeStrategy portfolios.
-They allocate between 20% – 80% to stocks and 20% – 80% to bonds.
-They range between low-risk and high-risk portfolios.
+They are exposed to 4 asset clases.
 They can be built with just 4 ETFs.
 They differ from lifecycle funds in that they keep the same asset allocation where the lifecycle funds change theirs.